livinlavishley/livinlavishley/README.md

 - 👋 Hi, I’m @Ashley Goodridge
-- 👀 I’m interested in interior design
+- 👀 I’m interested in interior design, data analytics and real estate
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning data analysis at Merit America
-- 💞️ I’m looking to collaborate on any and everything mainlty focusing on real estate
+- 💞️ I’m looking to expand on my data analysis journey with collabrations and conversations
 - 📫 How to reach me?
 Email: Aegoodridge25@gmail.com Phone: 929-501-1770
 <!---
 livinlavishley/livinlavishley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.